arcaneframework/arcanefem/modules/elastodynamics/Readme.md

 \varepsilon_{ij}(\mathbf{u}) = \frac{1}{2}(\frac{\partial{u}_i}{\partial{x}_j} + \frac{\partial{u}_j}{\partial{x}_i} )
 $$

-## The code
+## An example elastodynamics solver

 This XML configuration file is used for setting up an Elastodynamics problem simulation in ArcaneFEM.
-Below is a detailed explanation of each section in the configuration for one such file `Test.bar.arc`.
+Below is a detailed explanation of each section in the configuration for one such file `bar.arc`.

 ###### Mesh Configuration